Flexible Covariate Adjustments in Regression Discontinuity Designs: Details on Section 5.1

-We consider a simplified version of the bias-aware approach of \citet{armstrong2018optimal} that accounts for the asymptotic bias in our setting.
-Suppose that the researcher is willing to assume that the the second derivative of the conditional expectation function of the outcome $Y_i$ is bounded by $B_Y$.
-Then it follows from the results of \citet{armstrong2020simple} and our Theorem~\ref{th:Normality} that the smoothing bias of our covariate-adjusted RD estimator is bounded in absolute value by $\bar b(h) + o_P(h^2)$, where
+We consider a version of the bias-aware approach of \citet{armstrong2018optimal} which adjusts the critical values so as to account for the maximal possible smoothing bias of $\wh \tau(h; \bar \ad)$.
+Suppose that $|\partial^2_x \mathbb E[M_i(\bar\ad)|X_i=x]|$ is bounded by some constant $B_M$ on either side of the cutoff.
+Then it follows from the results of \citet{armstrong2020simple} and our Theorem~\ref{th:Normality} that the asymptotic bias of our covariate-adjusted RD estimator is bounded in absolute value by $\bar b(h) + o_P(h^2)$, where

-We note that this bound is independent of the chosen adjustment function.
-The proposed confidence interval is given by
+For implementation, the smoothness bound $B_M$ can be selected by inspecting the scatter plot of $\{(X_i,M_i(\wh\ad))\}_{i\in[n]}$; see \citet{kolesar2018discrete}, \citet{imbens2017optimized}, \citet{armstrong2020simple}, and \citet{noack2021bias} for a discussion of various procedures for choosing the smoothness bound.
+The proposed confidence interval is